 The vulnerability as described in ISO/IEC 24772-1 subclause 6.35 is mitigated by SPARK.

 SPARK permits recursion.
 The exception Storage_Error is raised when the recurring execution results in insufficient storage.
 This will result in program termination unless an exception handler is placed outside the SPARK portion of the program to handle the exception.
-For vulnerabilities relating to unhandled exceptions, see subclause 6.36 Ignored error status and unhandled exceptions [OYB]
+For vulnerabilities relating to unhandled exceptions, see subclause 6.36 Ignored error status and unhandled exceptions [OYB].

-Recursion can be forbidden using pragma Restrictions (No_Recursion)if it is not required by an application.

 SPARK is designed to be amenable to static analysis of worst-case stack usage.
 In the presence of recursion, a programmer may have to supply additional information to the analysis tool to bound the depth of recursion, and therefore memory consumption.
+The assertion aspect Subprogram_Variant can be applied to recursive subprograms to specify a monotonously increasing or decreasing expression that assists in verifying the termination of the recursion.

+The aspect Restrictions (No_Recursion) does not enforce the absence of recursion; it merely renders the program erroneous if it executes any recursive call.

 6.35.2 Guidance to language users